We use quantum-foundations mathematics to verify legal citations — catching hallucinations that single-signal methods provably cannot.

 Draft as usual

-Write your brief, memo, or motion in ChatGPT.
+Write your brief, memo, or motion in ChatGPT or any AI assistant.
 Change nothing about your workflow.

 2